 We’ve read you hate tri training, how do you motivate yourself to train?

-I had the idea for tri review whilst lying poolside in our hotel in Abu Dhabi a day after racing the Abu Dhabi triathlon.
+I had the idea for Tri Review after racing the Abu Dhabi triathlon.
 I had such a good time and really wanted to share the experience.
 I also think that races can be quite expensive and a big commitment so it’s good to have a community of endurance athletes who can give people the low-down before they book a race.
 There are about 30 people on the site who review races.
 Although I’m always looking for more!

-Where has been your best and worst tri’s and did the tri review community agree with you?
+Where have been your best and worst triathlons and did the tri review community agree with you?

 I think the big ones are often the best.
 The likes of Challenge Roth and Ironman Bolton don’t get their reputations for being world class easily.
-Then there are the smaller races like Isoman – only a couple of years old that are trying to change things up in a really interesting way – this one is an ‘equalised’ tri with more balanced distances in each discipline.
+Then there are the smaller races like Isoman which are only a couple of years old but are trying to change things up in a really interesting way.
+The Isoman is an ‘equalised’ triathlon with more balanced distances in each discipline.
 There are so many races popping up all over the place.
 I just wish I could get around to racing them all!
-There are some races that could do with some work.
-Naming no names (check the site!) but some organisers are either out of their depth or cutting costs and it shows on the weekend.

-Train, train and train!
+Train train train!
 Although I can’t really say that can I as a self-confessed hater of training!
-So I would say: be consistent in your training, hang back for clear water in the swim and make sure you fuel up on the bike.
+So I would say be consistent in your training, hang back for clear water in the swim, and make sure you fuel up on the bike.

-Why do you think tri has become so popular in the last year?
+Why do you think triathlon has become so popular in the last year?
 Have you noticed an increase on your site?

 Yes definitely, the site interest has gone up but I actually think the sport could be reaching a plateau in the UK.
-I hear that race organisers are not seeing huge increases in numbers generally but that could also be because there are so many more options for triathletes now.
 The Brownlee Brothers can take a lot of credit for the huge uptake in the last 5 years or so as they became so famous and did amazing things.
 I also think the popularity is down to the cycling revolution as more cyclists usually mean more triathletes as they come to their senses and take up multisport!